 The hilt provides a certain measure of protection for the fingers and enables you to obtain a firmer grip on the handle.
-The double hilt on a fighting knife is not intended for sporting knives.
+The double hilt used on fighting knives is not indicated for sporting knives.
 The sole purpose of this double hilt on a fighting knife is to ward off the opponent's blade.
 On a sporting knife, the top hilt extension would get in the way of the thumb and lessen downward cutting pressure.